Fairfax Injury Lawyer Brien Roche Addresses Gross Negligence Redefined

 Brien Roche

-Gross Negligence Redefined By The VSC
+Gross Negligence Redefined by the VSC

 The Virginia Supreme Court seems to have given new meaning to this term.
 Elliott v.
 Carter was a wrongful death action that involved a Boy Scout and his peer leader.
 The Boy Scouts were on an overnight camping trip.
 The peer leader, who at the time was 16 years old, took the Scouts into the Rappahannock River.
 The young Scout that passed away in this instance was 13 years old.
 It was known that he was not a swimmer.
 He had been given a lesson that morning on how to swim.
 However he still was not a swimmer.
 The group of boys waded into the river walking along a sand bar.